Building nature connected communities

 Feel deep gratitude and kinship with nature.

-Understand our gifts and how to apply them in service to the people
+Understand our gifts and how to apply them in service to the people and all life.

 Who is this experience for?